chernistry/e2a/README.md

 >
 > See [`DEMO.md`](docs/DEMO.md) for detailed technical analysis.
 The architecture, patterns, and infrastructure components are production-ready, but business logic would need full implementation for production use.

-> **🚧 Active Development Notice**
+> **📊 Current Status**
 >
-> This project is currently in active development.
-The UI dashboard may display mock/simulated data for demonstration purposes.
-Real production data integration is being implemented.
-Please refer to the [Quick Start Guide](docs/QUICKSTART.md) for current development status and known limitations.
+> This project demonstrates a functional 3PL exception management system.
+The UI dashboard displays real-time data from the demo system.
+Please refer to the [Quick Start Guide](docs/QUICKSTART.md) for setup instructions and [Demo Notes](docs/DEMO.md) for production considerations.

 E²A is an AI-powered SLA monitoring and invoice validation tool for logistics.
 It watches order events, catches SLA breaches in real-time, generates AI explanations, and validates invoices nightly with auto-adjustments.
 Includes foundation for Slack integration and realistic Shopify Mock API for demonstration.